Hannah Anderson (soccer)

-Hannah Leigh Anderson (born April 3, 2001) is an American professional soccer player who plays as a center back for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Hannah Leigh Anderson (born April 3, 2001) is an American professional soccer player who plays as a center back for the Orlando Pride of the National Women's Soccer League (NWSL).
 She played college soccer for the Texas Tech Red Raiders, earning first-team All-American honors in 2023.
-She was selected by the Stars in the third round of the 2024 NWSL Draft.
+She was selected by Chicago Stars FC in the third round of the 2024 NWSL Draft.

-Early life and college career
+Early life

 Anderson grew up in Plano, Texas, the middle of three children born to Russell Anderson and Suzy McAnally.
 Her father played kicker for the SMU football team, and her mother played for SMU basketball.
 Anderson lettered in her two years of high school soccer at Liberty High School in Frisco before playing only club soccer with FC Dallas's academy team.

-Texas Tech Red Raiders
+College career

 Anderson started all 96 games for the Texas Tech Red Raiders for five years, scoring 14 goals from the backline.
-She led the team's freshman class with four goals in the 2019 season and was selected to the Big 12 Conference all-freshman team.
-She scored three goals as a junior and two as a senior, being named first-team All-Big 12 in 2022.
+In 2019, she led the team's freshman class with four goals and was selected to the Big 12 Conference all-freshman team.
+She scored three goals as a junior in 2021 and two as a senior in 2022, being named first-team All-Big 12 in 2022.

-Anderson returned in the 2023 season with her fifth year of eligibility due to the COVID-19 pandemic.
-She captained the Red Raiders to win the regular-season conference title for the first time in program history and earn entry into the NCAA tournament for the first time since her freshman year.
-She provided a career-high five goals, including three game winners, one of them at the last second against Texas.
-The team made it to the third round of the national tournament before falling to North Carolina.
-Anderson received Big 12 defender of the year, first-team All-Big 12, first-team United Soccer Coaches All-American, and third-team TopDrawerSoccer All-American honors and was a finalist for the Honda Sports Award for soccer.
+Anderson returned as a graduate student in 2023, using a fifth year of eligibility due to the COVID-19 pandemic.
+She captained the Red Raiders to the Big 12 regular-season title for the first time in program history and earned their first NCAA tournament berth since 2019.
+She scored a career-high five goals, including three game winners, with one at the last second against Texas.
+The team advanced to the NCAA tournament third round before losing to North Carolina.
+Anderson was named the Big 12 Defender of the Year, first-team All-Big 12, and first-team All-American, and was one of five finalists for the Honda Sports Award.

 Club career

 Chicago Stars

-Anderson was drafted by the Chicago Red Stars (later renamed Chicago Stars FC) 31st overall in the third round of the 2024 NWSL Draft.
-She was signed to a one-year contract with a one-year option.
-She made her professional debut on May 25 as an 81st-minute substitute for Maximiliane Rall in a defeat to Racing Louisville FC.
-She first entered the starting lineup on June 8 in a game held at Wrigley Field that set the NWSL's all-time attendance record, though the Red Stars lost to Bay FC 2–1.
-On August 28, her contract was extended for three years, keeping her with the team through the 2027 season.
+Anderson was drafted by the Chicago Red Stars (later renamed Chicago Stars FC) with the 31st overall pick in the third round of the 2024 NWSL Draft.
+She was signed to a one-year contract with the option to extend another year.
+She made her professional debut on May 25, coming on as an 81st-minute substitute for Maximiliane Rall in a 1–0 loss to Racing Louisville.
+On June 8, she made her next appearance and first professional start in a 2–1 loss to Bay FC at historic Wrigley Field, which drew a then NWSL record 35,038 fans.
+On August 28, she signed a three-year contract extension with the Stars, committing her future with the club through 2027.
+She finished her rookie season as a fixture for Chicago, appearing in 20 games in all competitions as the club placed eighth in the league, losing 4–1 to eventual double winners Orlando Pride in the playoff quarterfinals.
+The following season, she made only 11 appearances as the Stars finished last in the league.